-Paul is a CERTIFIED FINANCIAL PLANNER™ certificant and an IRS Enrolled Agent, as well as a member of the Financial Planning Association of Georgia.
+Paul is a CERTIFIED FINANCIAL PLANNER™ certificant and an IRS Enrolled Agent.
 A frequently quoted expert for national publications, Paul’s thoughts on financial topics have appeared in The Wall Street Journal, Forbes, Reuters and Kiplinger, among many other outlets.
 Paul is also active in Atlanta’s Jewish community.
 He serves as a board member and Vice President of Education at Temple Sinai, and is also a member of the Finance Committee of Atlanta Jewish Family and Career Services.

 Paul was a frequent contributor to the firm's daily blog, "Current Commentary," during its run from 2009 to 2021.
 He is also the author or co-author of many articles for the firm’s Sentinel newsletter, including: